Recap: Star Trek S 1 E 28 The City On The Edge Of Forever

 While Kirk and Spock do menial jobs, Spock is able to construct a rudimentary computer

-using electronic parts he has assembled.
+using electronic parts he has assembled, which he uses to analyze his tricorder's recording of the historical scenes shown in the archway.
 Kirk and Edith begin to fall in love.
-While Spock is scanning new stories from their time period, he discovers a terrible truth: Soon after he entered the portal and arrived on Earth, McCoy saved Keeler from dying in an auto accident.
+Spock discovers a terrible truth: Soon after he entered the portal and arrived on Earth, McCoy saved Keeler from dying in an auto accident.
 Since she did not die as intended, she later became a peace activist

 and successfully convinced Franklin D. Roosevelt